 \section{Acknowledgements}

-A.K. would like to thank Dr. R. Nazikian for providing EFIT data.
-This work is supported by Board of Research in Nuclear Sciences (BRNS) (Sanctioned $\#$ 39/14/05/2018-BRNS), Science and Engineering Research Board (SERB) EMEQ program (Sanctioned $\#$ EEQ/2017/000164), US Department of Energy (DOE) SciDAC ISEP Program, China National Magnetic Confinement Fusion Energy Research Program, (Grant No. 2013GB111000) and IISc startup grant.
+A.K. would like to thank Dr. R. Nazikian and Ms. D. Sharma for providing EFIT and IPREQ data.
+This work is supported by Board of Research in Nuclear Sciences (BRNS Sanctioned $\#$ 39/14/05/2018-BRNS), Science and Engineering Research Board EMEQ program (SERB Sanctioned $\#$ EEQ/2017/000164), US Department of Energy (DOE) SciDAC ISEP Program, China National Magnetic Confinement Fusion Energy Research Program, (Grant No. 2013GB111000) and IISc startup grant.
 A.S. thanks the Indian National Science Academy (INSA) for their support under the INSA Senior Scientist Fellowship scheme.
-Simulations were performed using the super computer resources of the Oak Ridge Leadership Computing Facility at Oak Ridge National Laboratory (DOE Contract $\#$ DE-AC05-00OR22725), and the National Energy Research Scientific Computing Center (DOE Contract $\#$ DE-AC02-05CH11231).
+All the simulations were carried out on Cray XC40 - SahasraT at Supercomputing Education and Research Centre (SERC), IISc.